Maximax67/Voice-To-Text-Serverless-Telegram-Bot/README.md

 [![Vercel Deploy](https://deploy-badge.vercel.app/vercel/voice-to-text-serverless-telegram-bot)](https://voice-to-text-serverless-telegram-bot.vercel.app/)
 [![Telegram bot](https://img.shields.io/badge/Telegram-2CA5E0?&logo=telegram&logoColor=white&label=@voice_to_text_tg_bot)](https://t.me/voice_to_text_tg_bot)

 This Telegram bot converts voice messages into text.
 It can be used in private chats or added to groups, where it will automatically transcribe audio messages into text.
-Additionally, you can use the `/transcribe` command to convert any audio message into text by replying to the message.
+Additionally, you can use the `/transcribe` and `/translate` commands to convert any audio message into text by replying to the message.
+Translate mode converts audio from any language into English text only.

+## Demo

+Experience the bot in action on Telegram: [@voice_to_text_tg_bot](https://t.me/voice_to_text_tg_bot).

+You can try it in three simple ways:

+- **Private Chat**: Send any voice message directly to the bot, and it will instantly reply with the transcribed text.
+- **Group Chat**: Add the bot to your group, and it will automatically convert incoming voice messages to text for everyone to read.
+- **On-Demand Transcription**: Reply to any audio message with the `/transcribe` or `/translate` command to get the text version.

+For the most accurate transcription and translation, it's recommended to set the chat language using the bot's settings.

+## Supported languages

+This bot supports transcription in **51 languages**, powered by OpenAI’s **Whisper-large-v3 model** — one of the most advanced speech recognition models available.

+**Supported languages**: Afrikaans, Arabic, Armenian, Azerbaijani, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Macedonian, Malay, Marathi, Maori, Nepali, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swahili, Swedish, Tagalog, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Welsh.

+## Supported Audio Formats

+The bot supports the following audio file formats: `.flac`, `.mp3`, `.mp4`, `.mpeg`, `.mpga`, `.m4a`, `.ogg`, `.oga`, `.wav`, `.webm`

+## Self-hosting

+### Free limits

+#### Audio Processing – Groq API

+[Groq](https://groq.com/) currently provides access to the following **speech-to-text models for free**:

+- `whisper-large-v3`
+- `whisper-large-v3-turbo`
+- `distil-whisper-large-v3-en`

+Free usage limits for all models:

+- 20 requests per minute
+- 7,200 audio seconds per hour
+- 28,800 audio seconds per day

+**Note**: Only `whisper-large-v3` supports translation to English at this time.

+#### Hosting and PostgreSQL database – Vercel

+The bot is hosted using [Vercel](https://vercel.com/) under their **free Hobby plan**.
+You can learn more about usage limits and features on the [Vercel pricing page](https://vercel.com/pricing).

+#### Redis – Upstash

+[Upstash](https://upstash.com/) provides a **serverless Redis database** with a generous free tier: up to **500,000 Redis commands per month**.

+Full details are available on their [pricing page](https://upstash.com/pricing).

-## Prerequisites
+### Prerequisites

-Before running this bot, ensure you have the following:
+Before hosting this bot, ensure you have the following:

 - A Telegram bot token (you can create one via [BotFather](https://core.telegram.org/bots#botfather)).
-- A GROQ API key for audio transcription.
+- A free [Groq](https://groq.com/) API key for audio transcription.
 - Vercel free account for deploy.
-- Upstash free account for Redis instance (for rate limiting).
+- Upstash free account for Redis instance (rate limiting).

-## Production
+### Deploying to Vercel

 You can fork this project and make the necessary changes you need.
 Once you're done with your changes, simply go to Vercel's Git import.

 Reference to [this update](https://vercel.com/docs/security/deployment-protection#migrating-to-standard-protection), you need to turn off Vercel Authentication, under Settings => Deployment Protection.

-To set up the Telegram webhook, make a request to: `https://your-app.vercel.app/api/setup?token=your-secret-token` where `your-secret-token` corresponds to the `SETUP_SECRET_TOKEN` environment variable.

-## Connecting to Vercel PostgreSQL
+### Connecting to Vercel PostgreSQL

 To use PostgreSQL with your bot via Vercel Postgres:

 1. Go to Vercel Postgres and create a new database.
 2. Once created, copy the connection string (e.g., `postgres://username:password@host:port/database`).
 3. Add it as `DATABASE_URL` in your environment variables.

-## Upstash Redis for Rate Limiting

-To implement rate limiting for both individual users and globally across all users, this bot uses Upstash, a serverless Redis solution.

 ### Steps to set up Upstash with Vercel